nishanthabimanyu/Automation-WorkBook/README.md

 ---

-## 📖 About the Project
+## 📖 About the Project - How It All Started......

-I was a computer science student looking for a project that actually **mattered**.
-I didn't want to build another generic To-Do list.
+I was just another computer science student, staring at a blank screen, wondering, *"What project should I build?"* I didn't want to make another To-Do list app or a weather widget.
+I wanted to build something that actually **mattered**.

 One night on **Upwork**, I noticed a pattern.
 Businesses were posting hundreds of jobs for the same repetitive problems:
 *   *"I need to scrape leads from LinkedIn."*